Yale New Haven Hospital: History

 In 1945, the hospital changed its name to Grace-New Haven Hospital after it affiliated itself with nearby Grace Hospital.
-On July 6, 1946, U.S. President George W. Bush was born at the hospital.
+On July 6, 1946, U.S. president George W. Bush was born at the hospital.
 In 1951, the New Haven Dispensary formally merged with Grace-New Haven Hospital.
 The New Haven Dispensary had opened in 1871 as the city's first outpatient clinic.
 In 1965, a more formal agreement with the Yale School of Medicine resulted in another name change to Yale–New Haven Hospital.
 1993 saw the opening of the Yale New Haven Children's Hospital becoming the first full-service children's hospital in Connecticut, including the first children's emergency department.
 The Yale New Haven Psychiatric Hospital was opened in 2000, after the purchase of the Yale Psychiatric Institute.

 In 2003, a scandal over the hospital's treatment of poor patients severely tarnished its image.
 In March 2003, The Wall Street Journal reported on the case of Quinton White, a retiree, whom the hospital had sued.
 It had seized his bank account and put a lien on his house because White was in arrears in paying off his late wife's cancer treatment.
 Subsequent reporting indicated that the hospital had a practice of aggressively suing poor patients despite its status as a tax-exempt charitable organization.
 Public protests ensued, and state attorney general Richard Blumenthal sued the hospital for keeping money that was intended to help poor patients.

 In response, the hospital forgave the debt of tens of thousands of patients, replaced its executives, and changed its billing practices.
 It also established community outreach programs that helped YNHH win the 2017 American Hospital Association's Foster G. McGaw Prize for Excellence in Community Service.

-On September 12, 2012, YNHH acquired the assets of the Hospital of Saint Raphael (HSR), making it a single hospital with two main campuses.
+On September 12, 2012, YNHH acquired the assets of the Hospital of Saint Raphael (HSR), making it a single hospital with two main campuses 6 blocks apart.